The Seven Seals

 The seven seals are the first of the three sevens – being that of the seven trumpets and also seven bowls.
 How these relate to one another are of differing opinions.
 Again, this is one of those Continental Divide moments of Revelation 6.

 Some believe these are concurrent – meaning the seals, the trumpets, and the bowls run parallel to each other at the same time all ending at the same point.
 Some believe they are successive – meaning the seals, the trumpets, and the bowls follow one after another.
 And the third is they are both – meaning the arrangement of the seals, the trumpets, and bowls combine both elements of one after another and at the same time.
 Most scholars believe and contend that these are actually parallel passages describing the same events.

-B – Symbolically, the seals represent the overlying theme of God’s judgment on evil.
+B – Symbolically, the seals of Revelation 6 represent the overlying theme of God’s judgment on evil.
 This is not only a prophecy but a practical teaching and encouragement to believers of every age.
 It reflects the character of God.
 He is good on His Word.
 No matter what “key” you use to unlock the interpretation of these seals, we can all agree that Jesus is the King of Kings with absolute authority over the entire Universe.
 He will vindicate His people and deliver a fatal blow to His enemies.
 This is something that should be celebrated by those covered in the blood of the Lamb.

 H – A rider comes out on a white horse.
 We may think this isn’t so bad.
 Usually, white means something good or righteous.